panzacoder/fcc-monorepo/readme.md

 If you're planning on making a website with Tailwind, why not use Solito with NativeWind?

 You might accidentally make a great native app when you thought you were just making a website.

-## 🗂 Folder layout

-- `apps` entry points for each app

-  - `expo`
-  - `app` you'll be creating files inside of `apps/expo/app` to use file system routing on iOS and Android.
-  - `next`

-- `packages` shared packages across apps
-  - `app` you'll be importing most files from `app/`
-    - `design` your app's design system.
-    - `ui` the shared components for web + native.
-These are the building blocks of the app.
-    - `features` (don't use a `screens` folder. organize by feature.)
-    - `provider` (all the providers that wrap the app, and some no-ops for Web.)

-## 🏁 Start the app

-- Install dependencies: `yarn`

-- Next.js local dev: `yarn web`
-  - Runs `yarn next`
-- Expo local dev:
-  - First, build a dev client onto your device or simulator
-    - `cd apps/expo`
-    - Then, either `expo run:ios`, or `eas build`
-  - After building the dev client, from the root of the monorepo...
-    - `yarn native` (This runs `expo start --dev-client`)

 ## 🆕 Add new dependencies